-When it comes to improving power, strength, and size, there are multiple workout variables to take into account.
-Possibly the biggest variable when aiming to accomplish either or all of the goals is continual progressive overload.
-This is the art of applying a calculated progressive stimulus on the body while simultaneously avoiding burn out.
+There are multiple workout variables to take into account when it comes to improving power, strength, and size.
+Possibly the biggest variable when aiming to accomplish one of them or all of the goals is continual, progressive overload.
+This is the art of applying a calculated progressive stimulus on the body while simultaneously avoiding burnout.

 What Does Cluster Training Look Like?

 Cluster sets can take different forms, and there isn’t a one-size-fits-all cluster set structure.
 That said, you can program cluster sets for any of the three main training adaptations — power, strength, and hypertrophy.
 Typically, cluster sets are used for compound movements since they’re meant to increase the load on the bar, and multi-joint exercises let you use more weight.
 However, while less common, you can also use cluster sets for accessory exercises.

 You should acknowledge four variables before beginning to program clusters — inter-set rest intervals, total reps per set, total rest, and intensity.

 [Related: How to Count Macros For Weight Loss, Muscle Gain, and Maintenance]

 The normal inter-set rest interval for cluster sets ranges from 10-30 seconds.
 These intervals will vary depending on your goals, intensity, and total work.
 If that’s confusing, then below is a list of a few scenarios with potential inter-set rest guidelines.

 - Hypertrophy: 10-20 second rest intervals

 What’s most important when figuring out rest for your cluster sets is gauging your capabilities for moving weight efficiently and safely.
 For example, if you’re missing reps due to the limited rest, then scale back the weight or slightly increase your rest interval.